laminas/laminas-validator/doc/book/validators/credit-card.md

 ## Supported options

-The following options are supported for `Zend\Validator\CreditCard`:
+The following options are supported for `Laminas\Validator\CreditCard`:

 - `service`: A callback to an online service which will additionally be used for the validation.